NPS-DEEP/hashdb/doc/announce_1.0.1.md

 * Zero-byte extend file blocks when ingesting files recursively via bulk\_extractor.
 * Remove the Byte Order Marking (BOM) from the beginning of the `identified_blocks.txt` feature file.
 * Remove the code marker separator that incorrectly shows up next to the filename of recursively scanned files in feature file `identified_blocks.txt`.
+* Limit the maximum number of lines allowed for the identified_blocks.txt file in order to bound its growth.

 #Potential future changes to hashdb
 * As a speed performance optimization, presort hashes before adding them.